avoidyourself/tcp_killer/README.md

-# NET SENTINEL v5.0 - Advanced Documentation
+# Google - TCP Killer succesor
 ## Complete Detection & Termination Capabilities

 ### Overview

-NET SENTINEL is a comprehensive security tool that combines deep system forensics with surgical network connection termination.
+This project is a comprehensive security tool that combines deep system forensics with surgical network connection termination.
 It goes beyond traditional tools like `ps`, `netstat`, and `lsof` to detect sophisticated threats.

 ---